AdvSwEng/news/README.md

 # Class 6: Feb 26 (no class Feb 19)
+  - Christoph ans Allan will present
+  - I will bring bagel+coffe

 # Class 5: Wed Feb 12 (no class Feb 5)
   - Rebecca will give a talk
   - Anna will bring snacks